kkim030/my-app/README.md

-# Getting Started with Create React App
+# Quiz App Asking about Kelly

 Built with ReactJS using Hooks and the Context API.